Mornor/CarND-Traffic-Signs/README.md

 jupyter notebook Traffic_Signs_Recognition.ipynb
 ```

-## Notes
+#### Notes

-Choose a relativ small batch size as well as few epochs if yu want to run it locally.
+Choose a relative small batch size as well as few epochs if you want to run it locally, since the model demands heavy computations.